 Melbourne Airport is also accepting international flights from New Zealand, part of a one-way travel bubble arrangement.

-A travel ban is in place preventing Australians to go overseas, administered by the Department of Home Affairs.
-You can’t leave Australia unless you seek an exemption from Home Affairs
+A travel ban is in place preventing Australians from going overseas, administered by the Department of Home Affairs.
+You can’t leave Australia unless you seek an exemption from Home Affairs.

 Anyone arriving back into Australia must undertake 14 days' quarantine at designated facilities in your port of arrival.
 This may include mandatory testing for COVID-19.

 We have provided a list of FAQs in relation to COVID-19 for your convenience:

 Information about COVID-19 from relevant Government authorities which is updated regularly.
 Please check the following resources for the most up-to-date information: